 *Your employer decides whether or not your HRA funds will roll over annually.

-A flexible spending account is a special account offered by your employer.
-There are 2 types of FSAs: healthcare FSAs, and dependent care FSAs.
+A flexible spending account is an account offered by your employer.
+There are 2 types of FSAs: healthcare FSAs and dependent care FSAs.
 They allow you to pay for qualified healthcare or dependent care expenses on a tax-free basis.

 You aren't taxed when you deposit funds, or when you withdraw money for qualified healthcare expenses.